lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Rule ID: An identifier for a rule, SCHC C/D in both sides share the same Rule ID for a specific packet.
 A set of Rule IDs are used to support SCHC F/R functionality.

-* SCHC ACK: A SCHC acknowledgement for fragmentation, this format used to report the success or unsuccess reception of a set of SCHC Fragments.
+* SCHC ACK: A SCHC acknowledgement for fragmentation.
+This format is used to report the successul or unsuccessful reception of a set of SCHC Fragments.
 See {{Frag}} for more details.

 * SCHC C/D: Static Context Header Compression Compressor/Decompressor.
 A mechanism used in both sides, at the Dev and at the network to achieve Compression/Decompression of headers.
 SCHC C/D uses SCHC rules to perform compression and decompression.